1989chenguo/CloudComputingLabs/Lab1/README.md

 378694512564218397291753684643125978712869453859437261435971826186542739927386145
 ```

-**Output order requirement**
+**3.1.1.4 Output order requirement**

-In the example of input above, the order of filename entered is `./test1`, `./test2` and `./test3`.
-So, you should output the solutions of Sudoku puzzles in file `test1` firstly, then file `test2` and finally file `test3`.
-Needless to say, the solutions should be outputed in the same sequence as the puzzles are inputted in.
+Taking the three test files above as an example, your program needs to output the result of `./test1` first, then `./test2`, and finally `./test3`.
+Additionally, the order of answers corresponding to each file should be consistent with the order of puzzles in the file.

-In the example of output above, the 1st line is the solution of Sudoku puzzle in file `test1`.
-After that, the 2nd line and 3rd line are the solutions of 1st and 2nd Sudoku puzzles in file `test2`.
-Finally, the 4th line, 5th line and 6th line are the solutions of 1st, 2nd and 3rd Sudoku puzzles in file `test3`.
+In the example output, the 1st line corresponds to the solution of the Sudoku puzzle in `./test1`.
+The 2nd and 3rd lines correspond to the 1st and 2nd puzzles in `./test2`.
+The 4th, 5th, and 6th lines correspond to the 1st, 2nd, and 3rd puzzles in test3.

-#### 3.1.3 Implementation requirements
+#### 3.1.2 Implementation requirements

-##### 3.1.3.1 Basic version
+##### 3.1.2.1 Basic version

 Your program should be able to: